sf-explorer/devops/Sample Rules/OmniProcessElement/index.md

 # OmniProcessElement
-## Remote action and DataRaptor Actions must have a description
+## Remote action and Data mapper Actions must have a description
 Field: `Description`
 Regex: `^.{10,}$`